Riya10031/contoso-creative-writer/Labs/Instructions/exercise1.md

 1. From the explorer menu, navigate to `/infra/main.bicep` file to review.
 A Bicep file is a simplified, readable syntax for defining and deploying Azure resources, which is compiled into ARM templates for deployment.

    ![](../media/ex1newimg3.png)

-1. In the `main.bicep`, navigate to navigate to line number 85, variable resourcetoken and update the value with **<inject key="region" enableCopy="false"/>**.
+1. In the `main.bicep`, navigate to navigate to line number 85, variable **resourcetoken** and update the value with **<inject key="DeploymentID" enableCopy="true"/>**.
 Please note that if you missed to update this, the next step will fail to deploy the resources

    ![image](https://github.com/user-attachments/assets/8a6305f2-4163-4cba-954d-dcbe94108382)